- Analyze earnings gaps based on race and gender

 An Increasingly Diverse Workforce

-Racial and ethnic diversity is on the rise in the U.S. population and work force.
-As Figure 15.6 shows, while the White Americans comprised 78% of the population in 2012, the U.S. Bureau of the Census projects that Whites will comprise 69% of the U.S. population by 2060.
+Racial and ethnic diversity is on the rise in the U.S. population and workforce.
+As Figure 14.16 shows, while the White Americans comprised 78% of the population in 2012, the U.S. Bureau of the Census projects that Whites will comprise 69% of the U.S. population by 2060.
 Forecasters predict that the proportion of U.S. citizens who are of Hispanic background to rise substantially.
 Moreover, in addition to expected changes in the population, workforce diversity is increasing as the women who entered the workforce in the 1970s and 1980s are now moving up the promotion ladders within their organizations.

 The FRED database includes data on foreign and native born civilian population and labor force.